agmcarthur/vtec2023-amr/README.md

 <details>
   <summary>Discussion Points:</summary>

-**EDIT** Default RGI **main** analysis of ED010 lists 17 Perfect annotations and 52 Strict annotations.
-Yet, 44 annotations are efflux components common in *E. coli* that may or may not lead to clinical levels of AMR.
-Nonetheless, outside of efflux there are some antibiotic inactivation, target replacement, or target alteration genes known to be high risk (e.g., sul1, TEM-1, CTX-M-15, APH(6)-Id, and gyrA mutations).
-This is a MDR isolate of *E. coli*.
+Default RGI **main** analysis of ED010 lists 12 Perfect annotations and 39 Strict annotations.
+Yet, 43 annotations are efflux components common in *E. coli* that may or may not lead to clinical levels of AMR.
+Nonetheless, outside of efflux there are some antibiotic inactivation and target alteration genes, but only EC beta-lactamase is notable.
+This isolate is primarily resistant to fluoroquinolone, aminocoumarin, macrolide, and tetracycline antibiotics, although the acrD gene can also contribute resistance to aminoglycosides.

 </details>